 What is a symbol: an image whose figurative meaning is much deeper than its literal one.

 Some symbols are culturally specific.
 An example of a symbol that varies by culture is that of a marriage proposal.
-While many countries use engagement rings as a symbol of being betrothed, Wales often uses “lovespoons” to signify one’s partnership.
+While many countries use engagement rings as a symbol of being betrothed, the people of Wales often uses “lovespoons” to signify one’s partnership.
 In Thailand, a marriage proposal might be signified by a thong mun—gifts made out of gold.

-Other symbols are either universal, or easily inferred from the text.
+Other symbols are either more universal, or else easily inferred from the text.
 For example, in The Great Gatsby by F. Scott Fitzgerald, a green light represents all that is unreachable to Jay Gatsby.
 He sees a green light on the other side of the sound, where his love interest, Daisy, lives.
 Not only is Daisy unreachable, but so is everything she and the green light represents: the (perceived) stability and decadence of the American Dream.

 Perhaps there is also symbolism in the color green itself: it is the color of money, and the “go” color of stoplights.
 This last interpretation is certainly laden with irony, because chasing his dreams is exactly what kills Jay Gatsby.